Airspace change process

 Airservices Australia (Airservices) determines the location of air routes.
 They lodge ACPs to implement changes to air routes.
 As part of the air route planning, Airservices assesses the potential effects of aircraft noise.

 Airservices and other approved flight procedure designers assess the potential effects of aircraft noise.
-If an ACP is required to contain the flight paths, the proponent must include the assessment of aircraft noise.
+If you need an ACP to contain the flight paths, you must include the assessment of aircraft noise.

 Publishing ACPs